Updated April 27, 2023

 What is Data Warehouse?

-In the language of computing, data warehouse also abbreviated as DW or DWH is also known as EDW(Enterprise data warehouse) which is a system used for reporting and doing data analysis on the raw piece of data.
-It is considered as one of the most essential and critical components of business intelligence.
-They are central repositories of integrated data which is obtained by more than one sources.
-Current and historical data is stored in them in one place.
-This is used to create analytical reports for all the workers all through the enterprise.
-The data which is stored in the warehouse is uploaded from operational systems which are generally marketing or sales.
-This data then passes through an operational data store and also may require data cleansing, just to ensure that the right quality of data is being delivered before it is used in the data warehouse for reporting.
-Then comes the activity of ETL (Extract, Transform, Load) which makes use of staging, data integration, and access layers to make use of key functions.
+Data warehouses are considered one of the most critical components of business intelligence.
+They serve as central repositories of integrated data obtained from multiple sources, storing current and historical data in one place.
+This data is used to create analytical reports for all workers throughout the enterprise.
+Typically, data is uploaded to the warehouse from operational systems, such as marketing or sales, passing through an operational data store and undergoing data cleansing to ensure the data’s quality before being used in the EDW for reporting.
+Then comes the activity of ETL (Extract, Transform, Load), which makes use of staging, data integration, and access layers to make use of key functions.

-If we try to understand the concept of data warehousing in very simpler terms, it means a system which is used to report and store data.
-The data initially is generated in multiple systems such as some form of RDBMS, Oracle, Mainframes, etc. then it is moved to the data warehouse for long term storage and so that it can be used for analytical purposes.
-This storage is structured such that users from many divisions or departments of a single organization can access and analyze the data as per their own needs and requirements.
-Data warehouses are analytical tools which are solely built to provide support in the decision-making process and a system for reporting to users for many departments.
-They are also archival data, consisting of historical usage data of the organization which is specifically not maintained in operational systems.
+These are analytical tools that are solely built to provide support in the decision-making process and a system for reporting to users for many departments.
+They are also archival data, consisting of historical usage data of the organization, which is specifically not maintained in operational systems.
 In essence, they are used to create a single version of truth for the entire organization.

-- Integrates data from multiple sources and puts into one database or a model, therefore, a single query engine
+- Integrates data from multiple sources and puts it into one database or a model; therefore, a single query engine.

 can be used to put data in ODS (operational data store).

-- Helps in mitigation of database isolation level lock problem which was generally caused due to large, long-running, analytical queries.
+- Helps in mitigation of database isolation level lock problem, which was generally caused due by large, long-running, analytical queries.

 - Data history is maintained even if the source transactional systems are not maintaining it.